Payroll for One Employee: Step-by-Step Guide (2026)

 Step 1: Determine a Fair Salary

 If you are an owner employee of a corporation, you need to set a reasonable salary.
 Research market rates for your role, experience, and industry.
-While the average salary for a small business owner in the U.S. is around $69,000, this can vary dramatically.
+The average salary for a small business owner in the U.S. is around $69,000, but this can vary dramatically.
 Choose a figure that is both defensible to the IRS and affordable for your business.

 Step 2: Choose a Pay Schedule and Payment Method